adswa/mpi-datamanagement-ws/docs/organization/ideas.md

 #### 4 Data publication and collaboration

 - Basic principles of shared datasets and collaborative workflows
+- Hands-on: Syncing between a local computer and a shared compute cluster
 - Hands-on: dataset publication to GitHub/GitLab/Gin (whatever)

 #### 5 Wrap-up/Outlook